actions-runner-controller/charts/CONTRIBUTING.md

 ## How to Contribute

 1. Fork this repository, develop, and test your changes
-1. Remember to sign off your commits as described above
-1. Submit a pull request
+2. Submit a pull request

 ### Technical Requirements